AnttiHaerkoenen/luennot/maantieteen-paivat-2023/variola.md

 - Origin sometimes unknown
   * Doctors suspected Variola had spread from Russia
 - One large wave at the end of the Civil War
-- Second, more dispersed wave
+- Second, more dispersed wave in early 1919

 ##